• Skip to primary navigation

 The view from Sky Bistro on Sulphur Mountain – photo provided by Travel Alberta credit Noel Hendrickson

-Castle Mountain Coffee is found on Level 1 of the Summit Building, and it’s a great spot to grab a coffee, tea, or some light snacks.
-Take your coffee along for the stroll to Sulphur Mountain Cosmic Ray Station or to Sanson’s Peak.
+Before you go up the gondola, you can grab a java at the Starbucks coffee shop, or else get your fix at Castle Mountain Coffee which is found on Level 1 of the Summit Building.
+It’s a great spot to grab a coffee, tea, or some light snacks.
+Take your coffee along for a stroll to Sulphur Mountain Cosmic Ray Station or to Sanson’s Peak.

-Peak Patio, open only in summer, is the perfect place for a sunset cocktail.
+Peak Patio is open only in summer and is the perfect place for a sunset cocktail.
 Make sure to check out their drinks menu filled with local beer and wine.

 A group of friends enjoy food and beverages at Peak Patio on Sulphur Mountain